speedvoltage/sourcemod/README.md

-# sourcemod
+# My Sourcemod Plugins
-Sourcemod plugins created for Half-Life 2: Deathmatch.
-There is no guarantee they will work in other games, although there is no reason for them not to.
+Some may be game specific.
+They are usually marked within the file name.
+If there is no game name in the plugin file name, then it can be used for any games.